RichaPrajapati1/answers/stuck.md

     > In general, error messages tell you where the problem was discovered, but that is often not where it was caused. ([TP:Ch5][Ch5])

-+ walk through your code line by line
 + write out code, variables, test cases
 + draw the flow of execution
 + comment out blocks of code (to isolate problem)